Human parasites are organisms that live on or in a person and derive nutrients from that person (its host). There are 3 types of parasites:

 Parasitic infections due to protozoa and helminths are responsible for substantial morbidity and mortality worldwide.
 They are prevalent in Central and South America, Africa, and Asia.
 They are much less common in Australia, Canada, Europe, Japan, New Zealand, and the US.
-By far, the greatest impact is on residents of impoverished tropical areas, but parasitic infections are encountered in developed countries among immigrants and travelers returning from endemic regions and, on occasion, even among residents who have not traveled, particularly those with AIDS or other conditions that cause immunodeficiency.
+By far, the greatest impact is on residents of impoverished tropical areas with poor sanitation, but parasitic infections are encountered in developed countries among immigrants and travelers returning from endemic regions and, on occasion, even among residents who have not traveled, particularly those with AIDS or other conditions that cause immunodeficiency.

-Many parasitic infections are spread through fecal contamination of food or water.
+Many intestinal parasitic infections are spread through fecal contamination of food or water.
 They are most frequent in areas where sanitation and hygiene are poor.
-Some parasites, such as the hookworm, can enter the skin during contact with contaminated dirt or, in the case of schistosomes, with freshwater.
+Some parasites, such as hookworms, can enter the skin during contact with contaminated dirt or, in the case of schistosomes, with freshwater.
 Others, such as malaria, are transmitted by arthropod vectors.
 Rarely, parasites are transmitted via blood transfusions or shared needles or congenitally from mother to fetus.

 The characteristics of protozoan and helminthic infections vary in important ways.